 In most of my rotation experiences, I have either shadowed a professor who is a pharmacist, or done work independently, then presented it to a preceptor.
 What I loved about this experience in the MedList Clinic was getting to interview a patient alongside one of my peers and a preceptor at the same time.
 This collaboration allowed my relationship with my professor to quickly transform into a true partnership.

-At the beginning of their appointments, many of my clinic patients did not necessarily appreciate the full value of having an updated, accurate, actionable, portable, and comprehensive yet concise medication list.
+At the beginning of their appointments, many of my clinic patients did not necessarily appreciate the full value of having an updated, accurate, actionable, comprehensive yet concise, portable medication list.
 But by the end, they were thrilled to have a list that they can share with their health care providers along with any suggestions or recommendations from the pharmacist.
-This service empowered them to address some of their concerns about their current medications and encouraged them to visit their physicians again and have an educated conversation about their regimen.
+This service empowered them to address some of their concerns about their current medications and encouraged them to revisit their physicians and have an educated conversation about their regimen.

 Each patient I saw in the clinic had over 10 different medications and this type of review is essential in finding potential drug-drug interactions.
 We also verified that each of the medications had an appropriate indication.
 This helps eliminate duplication in therapy and minimize medication errors.